Rebalance the indexer cluster

 Data rebalance can take longer to complete in searchable mode.
 Searchable data rebalance also requires more storage space because excess buckets are removed in batches, rather than immediately, as is the case with non-searchable data rebalance.

-You can specify the searchable mode on a per-operation basis when you initiate a data rebalance operation, either through the CLI, as described in Initiate data rebalancing, or through the master dashboard, as described in Use the master dashboard to initiate and configure rebalancing.
+You can specify the searchable mode on a per-operation basis when you initiate a data rebalance operation, either through the CLI, as described in Initiate data rebalancing, or through the manager node dashboard, as described in Use the manager dashboard to initiate and configure rebalancing.

 You can also specify the searchable mode for all data rebalancing operations with the